Vixen666/skanetrafiken-dashboard-react/README.md

 2.  cd skanetrafiken-dashboard-react
 3.  npm install
 4.  npm start
 5. Allow CORS.
+Since no backend is developed and skånetrafiken isnt allowing cors this needs to be enabled from the client-side.
 For chrome there's alot of plugins, like https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf

 ## Reason for React